Xilinx/XRT/src/runtime_src/doc/toc/build.rst

 XRT depends on (for example Boost libraries) are updated to non standard versions, then XRT must be rebuilt.

-On RHEL7.x/CentOS7.x devtoolset-9 is required to switch to a C++17 devlopment environment.
+Note: Standard RHEL7.x/CentOS7.x distributions and associated YUM repositories do not provide a C++17 capable g++.

 XRT includes source code for ERT firmware.
 It needs to be compiled with the MicroBlaze GCC compiler, which is available in `Xilinx Vitis™ Software Platform <https://www.xilinx.com/products/design-tools/vitis.html>`_.